Polish coins and banknotes

 Breaking down my czynsz administracyjny bill

-Unfortunately, my property management company has added an extra 249,11 zł to my communal fees due to maintenance costs connected with the garage hall.
-I have two parking spaces and a storage unit (komórka lokatorska).
+In April 2024, the property management company added an extra 249,11 zł to my communal fees due to maintenance costs connected with the garage hall.
+The flat comes with two parking spaces and a storage unit (komórka lokatorska).

-typical communal fees in Poland for a 75 m2 flat
+communal fees for a 75 m2 flat in Gdansk

-In the image above, you may see a breakdown of the monthly communal fees I have to cover.
+In the image above, you may see a breakdown of the monthly communal fees the current owner has to cover.
 These include:

 Centralne ogrzewanie – opłata stała – Central heating – standing charge